LucaMalavolta/PyORBIT/docs/running_pyorbit/parameter_defaults.md

 logarithmic space.
 In that case, boundaries must be strictly positive.
 ```

+### Where to specify parameter's properties

+TO  BE DONE

+## Dataset systematics

 In the tables below:

 - `Uniform []` means a uniform prior over the listed boundaries, with no extra
   prior hyperparameters.
-- `None` in the `Fixed` column means that the parameter has no predefined value when fixed by the user.
+- `None` in the `Fixed` column means that the parameter has no predefined value when fixed by the user or the algorithm.
 - `dynamic` means that the numerical boundary is computed from the dataset or
   from another model at initialisation time.
 - Pattern rows such as `poly_c{0..9}` represent all parameters in the indicated
   range.

-## Dataset systematics

 Each dataset will include one offset and one jitter parameter for each active flag in
 the input file.
 The actual parameter names are `offset_0`, `offset_1`, ... and